floriangaerber/Magnesium-PHP/README.md

 }
 ```

-You can also get the options object that would be passed to the Mailgun client:
+You can also get the options array that would be passed to the Mailgun client:

 ```php
 $mailgunOptions = $message->getOptions();